grst/energymeter/README.md

 The S0 interface of the Eltako energy meters is connected to the GPIO ports of a Rasperry Pi zero.
 In principle every cable should do, but I use Ethernet cables for that because they are shielded and conveniently offer twisted wire pairs.
-According to the S0 protocol, on pulse is sent by the energymeter every time a certain unit of energy is consumed.
+According to the S0 protocol, one pulse is sent by the energymeter every time a certain unit of energy is consumed.
 This value depends on the meter, but in my case it's one pulse per Wh.
 Of each energy meter, the S0- port is connected to the GND of the raspberry pi.
 The S0+ port to any of the GPIO ports.
 GPIO ports must be set to Pull-up.
 We can then detect a falling edge signal.